tensorflow/cloud/README.md

 tfc.run(entry_point='mnist_example.py')
 ```

-Running this script will automatically apply TensorFlow [Mirrored distribution strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy) and train your model at scale on Google Cloud Platform.
+Running this script will automatically apply TensorFlow [one device strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/OneDeviceStrategy) and train your model at scale on Google Cloud Platform.
 Please see the [usage guide](#usage-guide) section for detailed instructions on how to use the API.

 3. You will see an output similar to the following on your console.
 The information from the output can be used to track the training job status.